Watch today's 60 Sec Elec political round-up below:

-As well as vowing to stop Brexit, Lib Dem leader Jo Swinson pledged to scrap business rates if voted into power.
+Lib Dem leader Jo Swinson pledged to scrap business rates if voted into power.
 She announced to the CBI her party would scrap business rates to support small businesses and "breathe new life into our high streets".

 She said: "The Liberal Democrats are committed to supporting small businesses who are the engine of our economy.

 "That's why the Liberal Democrats would scrap business rates and replace them with a commercial landowner levy.